tripsankur/TicTacToe/Details.md

 <a name="HowApp"></a>
 ## 5. How to use the Application

-This application takes 4 arguments as below.
+This application takes 2 arguments as below.

->
-* Argument 1 - Manadatory - Complete Path of the Input File in Fixed File Format.
+> * Argument 1 - Mandatory - Complete Path of the Input File in Fixed File Format.
-* Argument 2 - Manadatory - Complete Path for the output file.
+> * Argument 2 - Mandatory - Complete Path for the output file.
->

 <a name="possible"></a>
 ## 6. Future Possible Improvements

-* Program to take input directory from config file and perform read on regular basis for a new file.
+* Program to take input directory from the config file and perform read regularly for a new file.
-* Program to have defined outpur directory in the config file and it writes a new output file for each date.
+* Program to have defined output directory in the config file and it writes a new output file for each date.
 * Program currently validates the Line Length but it can be enhanced to track the error records and write to a different file.

 <a name="HowBuild"></a>
 ## 7. How to Build and Run.

-To Build the pacakge
+To Build the package

 > *mvn clean compile assembly:single*